Frequently asked questions

 If you should choose this type of “system”, the supplier should confirm the data related to the pH value to you in writing.

-In order to understand the technical background, here is a short extract from our professional navigation handbook for operating a hardening system.
+In order to understand the technical background, here is a short extract from our big ship commercial manual for operating a hardening system.

-These systems are occasionally used in professional navigation when there is a requirement.
+These systems are occasionally used in commercial ships when there is a requirement.
 Note especially the required filter volumes in order to judge how “useful” a volume of only 1 L can be.

 Hardening filter operation: